mdhv

 If you suspect your AC unit may not be up to the task of keeping you cool much longer (or as cool as you’d like it to be) let alone working next summer, it may be a good idea to consider replacing your HVAC system with a new system now.
-The Comfort Bear and Team are here to help you decide if it really is time to do so, or if you can maybe get by with another HVAC system repair vs replacing that old system
+The Comfort Bear and Team are here to help you decide if it really is time to do so, or if you can maybe get by with another HVAC system repair vs replacing that old system.

 If your air conditioner and heating system is under 10 years old and hasn’t had a lot of repair needs in that time and has had regular tune-ups and regular maintenance as needed, it’s a different story, than one that’s over 15 years old and has had multiple issues like refrigerant leaks, compressors, condensers, adding freon every year, and so on.
 We’ll elaborate below, as we go through the reasons you may want to consider replacement of your old system with a new high-efficiency central air conditioner instead of continuing to go through AC repair after repair as well as higher energy bills:

-Your AC System is Costing More to Operate Each Month
+Your AC System Is Costing More To Operate Each Month

 As your air conditioner ages, it will gradually start losing its efficiency as parts wear down, which will cause your air conditioning unit to run longer to get to the temperature on your thermostat.
 At first, this efficiency loss won’t be noticeable.
 Eventually, however, it will end up becoming so severe that the air conditioner will run much longer than normally needed, resulting in energy cost increases and causing additional repair costs of your cooling system.

 The longer operating time will drive up the monthly cost of using your air conditioning system or heat pump.
-Essentially, if your AC system is costing much more to use per month than you think it should be, it could very well be because you need a new high efficiency central air conditioner in place of your current system, which could also result in energy savings for years to come.
+Essentially, if your AC system is costing much more to use per month than you think it should be, it could very well be because you need a new high-efficiency central air conditioner in place of your current system, which could also result in energy savings for years to come.

 You Need Frequent Repairs